DevTriadTechs/uirepo/CONTRIBUTE.md

 # Contributing to UI REPO

 Thank you for your interest in contributing a UI Element to this project!
 We appreciate your time and creativity.
-To maintain consistency and ease of use, we’ve provided guidelines below on how to submit your designs, including HTML, CSS, and the necessary metadata.
+To maintain consistency and ease of use, we’ve provided guidelines below on how to submit your designs, including HTML, CSS, JS and the necessary metadata.

 ## Table of Contents
 - [How to Contribute](#how-to-contribute)